betrixed/php_daytime/README.md

 PHP C-extension.
 Provides ability to store 24 hour time values as fraction 0.0 <= f < 1.0.
 Small extension provides a class and functions to manipulate, store and format time of day as double.

+This was written using PHP 8.0.
+Branched versions for earlier PHP are surely possible, but not done yet.

 ```php
 class DayTime {
     // format flags